-To review the agendas, minutes and recordings of any Gambier Island Local Trust Committee meeting, visit our meeting calendar.
+To review the agendas, minutes and recordings of any Gambier Island Local Trust Committee meeting or see details of how to join electronic meetings, visit our meeting calendar.

 The Gambier Island Local Trust Committee is embarking on a review of Gambier Island’s land use policies and regulations, with a specific focus on these topic areas: forest ecosystem protection, shoreline protection, archaeological and cultural site protection, and access to public docks.